-The Supreme Court heard arguments on Tuesday regarding a death row inmate’s claim that his lawyers from an elite law firm abandoned his case without notice , causing him to miss a critical deadline for appeal.
+The Supreme Court heard arguments on Tuesday centering on a death row inmate’s claim that his lawyers from an elite law firm abandoned his case without notice , causing him to miss a critical deadline for appeal.

-Alabama death row inmate Cory Maples was convicted of murdering Stacy Alan Terry and Barry Dewayne Robinson II in 1995.
+The case centers on Alabama death row inmate Cory Maples who was convicted of murdering Stacy Alan Terry and Barry Dewayne Robinson II in 1995.

 After his conviction Maples thought he had won the lottery when two out -of -state lawyers from an elite New York law firm offered to represent him in post conviction proceedings.
 Maples hoped for a new trial based on claims that his trial lawyers had been ineffective for failing to present evidence of his history of mental health problems as well as his intoxication at the time of the crime.

 After months of hearing nothing on his case Maples learned that he’d missed an important appeals deadline.
-Worse, he found out that the two lawyers he thought were representing him had left their top shelf firm, Sullivan & Cromwell , and failed to properly notify the court or their client.
+Worse, he learned that the two lawyers he thought were representing him had left their top shelf firm, Sullivan & Cromwell , and failed to properly notify the court or their client.

-A clerk of the court had sent the lawyers a notice detailing the approaching deadline, but the letters came back unopened in the mail with the words “return to sender” and “left the firm” written on the envelope.
+Maples later learned that the clerk of the court had sent the lawyers a notice of the deadline, but the notices had come back unopened in the mail with the words “return to sender” and “left the firm” written on the envelope.

 Garre pointed out that not only did the two lawyers abandon their client, and fail to notify the court that they were no longer following the case, but when the Clerk of the Court received both notices back marked unopened he did nothing to follow up the issue.